10 Best Things to Do in Tochigi

 1. Learn Japanese history at Nikko Toshogu

 What’s so special about Nikko?
 For starters, Nikko is one of the most favored options for day trips from Tokyo, particularly during autumn because of its ridiculously gorgeous autumn colors.
 Furthermore, it’s the location of Nikko Toshogu Shrine (日光東照宮), also known as Tokugawa Shrine, as Tokugawa Ieyasu himself is enshrined here.
 Even if Japanese history is not your forte, the architectural magnificence of this 17th Century complex alone is more than enough reason for your visit.
 So, is Nikko worth a day trip?
-A weekend or a few days would be better but by all means, don’t miss this spot.
+If you asked me I’d advise you to go for at least an entire weekend but by all means, don’t miss this spot.

 2. Relax during a cruise at Lake Chuzenji